NHSDigital/record-a-vaccination-guidance/app/adding-vaccines-and-batches.md

 {% include 'guide-contents.njk' %}

+Vaccines and batches must be added to the system so that users can choose from them when recording vaccinations.

-Add vaccines and batches from the vaccine home screen under ‘Settings’.
+Go to the vaccine home screen under ‘Settings’ to start.

 ## Adding vaccines